aria-7553/discord-search/README.md

 # discord-search
-A minimalist Discord bot to search Google, Google Images, Wiktionary and Urban
+A minimalist Discord bot to search Google, Google Images, Wiktionary and Urban Dictionary
 Made with love using [Serenity](https://github.com/serenity-rs/serenity) in Rust!

 ## Download it